org-mushroom-kingdom/ttn-workflows/README.md

 #### **Expected CHANGELOG Filename**

-TODO: LOTS of formatting (MAG?)
+TODO: LOTS of formatting

 This workflow will assess a pull request's files and ensure there is a singular, properly named CHANGELOG file.

-A properly named CHANGELOG file meets the following criteria:
+A properly named CHANGELOG file meets the following criteria:<br>
 - Begins with the text "CHANGELOG"
 - Has the repository name in it (known in the script as release_verison) in the fashion of `org-mushroom-kingdom/ttn-*` where * is the desired text.
 This text (known in the script as `ttn_type`) should be after the CHANGELOG prefix and a dash separator (ex. if the repository is `org-mushroom-kingdom/ttn-frontend`, then the text 'frontend' should be present)
 - Has the release version in it, after the above mentioned substring and a dash separator.
 The release version should match the name of the source branch that is being merged into the main/master branch (ex. if the source branch name is 'release/v1.1', the substring 'v1.1' should be present).